Housekeeping is not my forte.

 I guess what I’m trying to say is that it doesn’t matter if your space is messy or clean, your home is yours.
 Embrace it and fill it with love.
 That’s what your family will remember most of all.
 The rest is just stress.

 Where Do You Fall?

 Are you neat and tidy, or pretty much a hot mess?
-Do you need to be reminded that it’s okay to give yourself grace?
+Do you need to be reminded that it’s okay to give yourself grace (even when it comes to housekeeping)?
 Or maybe do you need to remember that the rest of us need a little grace, too?
 We’d love to hear from you in the comments below.